AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

-# Pipeline for novel gene family computation and characterization
+# Pipeline for functionally and evolutionarily significant novel (FESNov) gene families computation and characterization

 Here we present the pipeline for computing novel gene families from the proteomes of a collection of genomes, and how to calculate their genomic context conservation.

 ![Pipeline for dealineating novel gene families exclusive of uncultivated taxa](Pipeline.png)

 The starting point of this pipeline consist a the concatenated fasta file with the gene predictions for the genomes of interest.
 The scripts presented here assume that the gene names are formatted as ```>genome_source_of_isolation@genome_name@gene_name@domain|phylum```.

 ## Requirements